-State / Link to Statute Information Covered / Important Definitions Covered Entities1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Connecticut Click here to review text of statute (See Conn.
+State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Connecticut Click here to review text of statute (See Conn.
 Gen. Stat. §36a-701b).
 [For specific rules applicable to state agencies and contractors providing goods and services to a state agency - click here.]
-Information covered: Personal information of Connecticut residents.
-Important definitions: "Security Breach" means unauthorized access to or acquisition of electronic files, media, databases or computerized data containing personal information when access to the personal information has not been secured by encryption or by any other method or technology that renders the personal information unreadable or unusable.
-Subject to statute: Any person who conducts business in Connecticut, and who, in the ordinary course of such person's business, owns licenses or maintains computerized data that includes personal information.
+Return to Index of States Information covered: Personal information of Connecticut residents.
+Important definitions: "Security Breach" means unauthorized access to or unauthorized acquisition of electronic files, media, databases or computerized data, containing personal information when access to the personal information has not been secured by encryption or by any other method or technology that renders the personal information unreadable or unusable.
+Subject to statute: Any person who conducts business in Connecticut, and who, in the ordinary course of such person's business, owns, licenses or maintains computerized data that includes personal information.
 [Connecticut has specific statutes which could apply to those engaged in the insurance business.]
-Third party recipients: If a covered entity maintains computerized data that includes personal information that the entity does not own, the entity must notify the owner or licensee of the information of any security breach immediately following discovery if the personal information was, or is reasonably believed to have been, accessed by an unauthorized person.
-Written, electronic or telephonic notice must be provided within ninetv (90) days of a security breach without unreasonable delay following an investigation, unless a law enforcement agency determines that notice will impede a criminal investigation (in which case notification is delayed until authorized by law enforcement).
+Third party recipients: If a covered entity maintains computerized data that includes personal information that the entity does not own, the entity must notify the owner or licensee of the information of any security breach immediately following discovery if the personal information was, or is reasonably believed to have been breached.
+Written, electronic or telephonic notice must be provided to any resident of Connecticut whose personal information was breached or is reasonably believed to have been breached without unreasonable delay but not later than ninety (90) davs after the discovery of such breach unless a shorter time is required under federal law or a law enforcement agency determines that notice will impede a criminal investigation (in which case notification is delayed until authorized by law enforcement).
 Substitute notice is available by means prescribed in the statute if costs to exceed \$250,000, affected class exceeds 500,000 persons, or covered entity has insufficient contact information.
 Notice not required if the entity responsible for the data determines in consultation with federal, state and local law enforcement that there is no reasonable likelihood of harm to individuals whose information has been acquired and accessed.
 Encryption Safe Harbor: Statute not applicable if the personal data that was lost, stolen or accessed by an unauthorized individual is secured by encryption or by any other method or technology that renders it unreadable or unusable.
 Other exemptions: Any covered entity that maintains and complies with its own security breach procedures that are consistent with the Connecticut timing requirements is deemed in compliance with Connecticut statute provided such covered entity notifies the Attorney General.
-Any covered entity that maintains its own security breach procedures pursuant to the rules, regulations, procedures or guidelines established by the primary or functional regulator is deemed in compliance with the Connecticut statute provided such person notifies victims of a security breach and notifies the Attorney I accent and notifies I accent and I accen Attorney General must be notified not later than time notice is provided to residents.
+Any covered entity that maintains its own security breach procedures pursuant to the rules, regulations, procedures or guidelines established by the primary or functional regulator is deemed in compliance with the Connecticut statute provided such person notifies victims of a security breach and notifies the Attorney General.
+Attorney General must be notified not later than time notice is provided to residents.
 A determination of no likelihood of harm: Must be made in consultation with federal, state or local law enforcement.
 Failure to comply with statute constitutes an unfair trade practice.
 Private Cause of Action: No. Enforcement by Attorney General only.